Pakequis/boto-rosa/README.md

 [Follow the progress of the project in the logbook.](project-log.md)

-The project is scheduled to be completed by December 2024 or first-half of 2025.
+The project is scheduled to be completed by first-half of 2025.

-## Files still in preliminary version!